inesluparia/-LSTM_Tweet_Emotions_Prediction/README.md

 # **Emotion Prediction with Supervised Learning of RNN and LSTM**
-I have created an artificial intelligence software that can make an emotion prediction based on the text you have written using RNN (Recurrent Neural Network) and LSTM.
+I will attempt to develop an artificial intelligence software that can make an emotion prediction based on the text you have written using RNN (Recurrent Neural Network) and LSTM.

 ###**The coding language used:**